mah0001/metadata-editor-docs-v2/documenting_script.md

 #### Provenance

-The **Provenance** container is used to document how and when the dataset was acquired.
+The **Provenance** container is used to document how and when the project was acquired, if the project was extracted from an external catalog.
 It is used to ensure traceability.
 See section **Documenting - General instructions**.

 #### External resources